Chemical Property Prediction Under Experimental Biases: Experiments

-The network structure for the DIRL approach has two output paths: the domain classifier and the label predictor.
-This structure shares the common feature extraction layers on the input side.
-We set the number of the GNN layers corresponding to the feature extractor to $3$, and those for the domain classifier and the label predictor to $3$ and $2$, respectively.
-Similar to the IPS approach, the domain classifier has a readout function for classification (i.e., a logistic function) and the label predictor has one for regression.
-Note that the feature extractor has no readout function.
-As is the case with the IPS approach, we use ADAM~\cite{kingma2014adam} with no weight decay as the optimizer.
-We also use a learning rate updating scheduler, with an initial learning rate of $1e-5$, and reduce the learning rate by a factor of 0.7 until the validation error stops reducing for five training epochs.
-The batch size is set to 64.
-In contrast with IPS, the whole network is trained in an end-to-end manner.
-We train 12 DA-GNNs for each of the target properties in each trial.
-20\% of the training set and the test set are used as the validation set for the domain classifier, and 20\% of the training set is used for the label predictor.
+The network structure for the CFR approach had three output paths: the label predictor, internal probability metric, and weight estimator.
+The label predictor and weight estimator shared the common feature extraction layers on the input side.
+We set the number of the GNN layers corresponding to the feature extractor and those for the weight estimator and label predictor to $3$.
+Similar to the IPS approach, the weight estimator had a readout function for classification and the label predictor had one for regression.
+Note that the feature extractor had no readout function.
+We used Wasserstein distances~\cite{cuturi2014fast} for the internal probability metric.
+In addition, before the internal probability metric, there was readout function to aggregate features extracted by the feature extractor to a batch of graph-level features.
+We set the $\alpha$ for QM9, ZINC, ESOL, and FreeSolv to 10, 10, 100, and 10, respectively.
+As with the IPS approach, we used ADAM~\cite{kingma2014adam} with no weight decay as the optimizer.
+We also used a learning rate updating scheduler, with an initial learning rate of $1e-5$ and reduced the learning rate by a factor of 0.7 until the validation error stopped reducing for five training epochs.
+The batch size was set to 64.
+In contrast with IPS, the entire network was trained in an end-to-end manner.
+We trained 15 GNNs for each of the target properties in each trial.
+20\% of the training and test sets were used to validate the domain classifier, and 20\% of the training set was used for the label predictor.